AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module8/ex1.md

 ![ACOP](./images/emptyevent1.png)

-As a Name for the Event, use `ldapGeofenceEntry` and replace `Ldap` with your LDAP.
+As a Name for the Event, use `--demoProfileLdap--GeofenceEntry`.
 In this example, the Event Name is `vangeluwGeofenceEntry`.

 Set Description to: `Geofence Entry Event`.